crisperdue/prooftoys-site/content/country-music.md

   music or country music (or both!).
 We read the symbol `forall` as "for all".
 - `exists {x.
 Country x}` means that some person exists who loves country music.
 We read the symbol `exists` as "there exists".
-This has the same meaning as `exists Country`, but has a more familiar look to it.
+  It is sometimes written as `exists Country`, but this way has a more familiar look.

 <div class=proof-editor data-exercise="nat/CountryMusic"></div>